notofonts/latin-greek-cyrillic/fontbakery/notofonts-NotoSansMono-googlefonts-report.md

  * U+205A TWO DOT PUNCTUATION: try adding one of: old-turkic, old-hungarian
  * U+205B FOUR DOT MARK: not included in any glyphset definition
  * U+205C DOTTED CROSS: not included in any glyphset definition
- * U+205D TRICOLON: try adding one of: meroitic, old-hungarian
+ * U+205D TRICOLON: try adding one of: old-hungarian, meroitic
  * U+205E VERTICAL FOUR DOTS: try adding old-hungarian
  * U+205F MEDIUM MATHEMATICAL SPACE: not included in any glyphset definition
  * U+2060 WORD JOINER: not included in any glyphset definition